pavangk7/gcc-2.0-user-documentation/policy-as-code/pac-rules.md

 <kbd><img src="policy-as-code/images/non-gen.png" alt="drawing" width="100%"/></kbd></img>

-## GT2.1 Detects for existing VPC Peering Connections with any external organization
+### GT2.1 Detects for existing VPC peering connections with any external organization

 To ensure agency account is compliant with GT2.1, all VPC peering connection shall be only established within the agency account.